Clinical-Genomics/scout/docs/user-guide/panels.md

 The gene panel is semicolon (;) or tab-separated text file with an optional header that describes the columns and one line for each gene entry.

-The columns that will be used by scout are the following. **Please note that the order of the columns can't be changed**
+The columns that will be used by scout are the following. **Please note that if you do not include a header, the order of the columns can't be changed**

 - **hgnc_id(int)** This identifies the gene. *Mandatory*
 - **hgnc_symbol(str)** This is used for sanity check when humans look at the file. *Optional*